fbraz3/lemp-docker/README.md

 The image is built on top of other modular images from the `fbraz3` ecosystem, ensuring flexibility, maintainability, and ease of use.

-For more technical information, please visit our  [DeepWiki Page](https://deepwiki.com/fbraz3/lemp-docker) (AI generated).
+We also provide an AI generated [DeepWiki Page](https://deepwiki.com/fbraz3/lemp-docker) with more technical information.

+💡 For a complete list of available images, please visit the [PHP System Docs](https://github.com/fbraz3/php-system-docs) page.

 ## Build Status